 One day at the lake with our children Mira tells me about a women’s party she’s looking forward to on the weekend.
 Women and children only, and preening is mandatory.
 They’ll have their hair done, dress for show, eat baklawa, listen to music.
 As a female friend, I’m used to seeing Mira without her headscarf – her home dress is much like mine, running to jeans and slouchy sweaters.
 Hearing about the women’s party, I have to ask: aren’t the hijab and abaya (headscarf and long coat) she wears in public confining?

 Her public clothing is a statement of her religious devotion, Mira explains.
 Religious belief is not an aspect of her identity that can be tucked away out of sight, to be trotted out on holy days or special occasions.
-Her faith is as core to her identity as her family history, motherhood, and ethnicity.
-Faith is symbolized and signified in everything she does, from feeding her family to supporting community members in need, from praying several times a day to uttering “God willing” when she speaks of future plans.
+Her faith is as core to her identity as her family history, motherhood, and ethnicity, and she is proud to express her faith through her dress.
+Beyond clothing, faith is symbolized and signified in everything she does, from feeding her family to supporting community members in need, from praying several times a day to uttering “God willing” when she speaks of future plans.

 While religious faith is publicly affirmed through dress, it is also intensely personal.
 When I was preparing for a work trip to Jordan recently, I asked Mira to show me how to wear a headscarf – not because I planned to pose as a Muslim woman, but in case I needed head covering to visit a mosque or other site.
 She was puzzled.